Sharad Pawar: Personal life and family

-Pawar is one of the eleven children born to Govindrao Pawar and Shardabai Pawar.
-The ancestors of Govindrao had moved to Baramati from the nearby Satara.
-Govindrao had a long career in Sahakari Kharedi Vikri Sangh, a Baramati Farmers' Cooperative.
-He also managed Shahu boarding, a students' hostel, in the 1940s.
-In the 1950s he was instrumental in setting up cooperative sugar mills in the Baramati region.
-Shardabai Pawar was elected to the district local board three times between 1937 and 1952.
-She looked after the family farm at Katewadi, ten kilometres from Baramati.
+Sharad Pawar is one of eleven children born to Govindrao Pawar and Shardabai Pawar.
+Govindrao's ancestors were relocated to Baramati from the nearby Satara region.
+Govindrao had a long career with the Sahakari Kharedi Vikri Sangh, a Baramati Farmers' Cooperative.
+He also managed Shahu Boarding, a student hostel, during the 1940s.
+In the 1950s, he was involved in the establishment of cooperative sugar mills in the area.

-Pawar studied at Brihan Maharashtra College of Commerce (BMCC) in Pune.
-He was an average student but active in student politics.
-Most of his siblings were well educated and successful in their respective professions.

-Vasantrao, the eldest brother of Pawar and a lawyer, was murdered over a land deal by a man who was suspected to be a hired assassin.
+Govindrao Pawar was elected to the district local board three times between 1937 and 1952.
+He also managed his family's farm located in Katewadi, ten kilometres from Baramati.
+Sharad Pawar completed his education up to the 10th standard (SSC) under the Maharashtra State Board of Secondary and Higher Secondary Education at Maharashtra Education Society's High School in Baramati.

+Pawar is married to Pratibha (née Shinde), daughter of the test cricketer Sadashiv Shinde.
+Their daughter Supriya Sule represents the Baramati constituency in the 17th Lok Sabha.

+He is a senior member of the Pawar political family of Maharashtra.
+The family has two Members of Parliament and two Members of the state Legislative Assembly.
+Among them, Ajit Pawar was the deputy chief minister of Maharashtra.

 Pratap Pawar, Pawar's younger brother, runs the Marathi daily newspaper Sakal.
-Pawar's nephew, Ajit Pawar, is a politician and served as the Deputy Chief Minister of Maharashtra.
+One of Pawar's nephews, Ajit Pawar, is also a politician and currently serves as one of the two Deputy Chief Ministers of Maharashtra.
 His grandnephew Rohit Rajendra Pawar represents the Karjat constituency in the Maharashtra Vidhan Sabha.

-Pawar is married to Pratibha (née Shinde), daughter of the test cricketer Sadashiv Shinde.
-They have a daughter, Supriya Sule, who represents the Baramati constituency in the 17th Lok Sabha.

-He is the oldest and senior most member of Pawar political dynastic family of Maharashtra.
-The family have 2 members of parliament and 2 members of legislative assembly in state assembly, among them Ajit Pawar was the deputy chief minister of Maharashtra.
-The family have their political party.
-It is an influential family in Maharashtra and India.

-In 1999, Pawar was diagnosed with oral cancer due to the habit of chewing gutka, and had oral surgery in April 2004.
-In March 2021, he underwent surgery for his gallbladder problem.

 Political career

 Early career

-Pawar's first political activity was when he was a schoolboy, he organized a protest march for Goan Independence in Pravaranagar in 1956.
-At college he was active in student politics.
-Although his older lawyer brother belonged to Peasants and Workers Party, young Pawar preferred the Congress party and joined Youth Congress in 1958.
-He later became the president of Poona district (now Pune district) youth Congress in 1962.
-By 1964, he was one of the two secretaries of Maharashtra youth congress and in regular contact with influential leaders of the party.
+Pawar's first political activity was organizing a protest march for Goan Independence in Pravaranagar in 1956.
+Although his older lawyer brother belonged to the Peasants and Workers Party, Pawar preferred the Congress party and joined the Youth Congress in 1958.
+He later became the president of the Poona district (now Pune district) Youth Congress in 1962, and by 1964 had become one of two secretaries of the Maharashtra Youth Congress.